Mwai Kibaki: 2008: National accord and Grand Coalition Government

 The country was only saved by the mediation of United Nations Secretary-General Kofi Annan with a panel of "Eminent African Personalities" backed by the African Union, the United States, and the United Kingdom.

 Following the mediation, a deal, called the national accord, was signed in February 2008 between Raila Odinga and Kibaki, now referred to as the "two Principals".
-The accord, later passed by the Kenyan Parliament as the National Accord and Reconciliation Act 2008 provided inter alia for power-sharing, with Kibaki remaining President and Raila Odinga taking a newly re-created post of Prime Minister.
+The accord, later passed by the Kenyan Parliament as the National Accord and Reconciliation Act 2008 provided among other things for power-sharing, with Kibaki remaining President and Raila Odinga taking a newly re-created post of Prime Minister.

 On 17 April 2008, Raila Odinga was sworn in as Prime Minister of Kenya, along with a power-sharing Cabinet, with 42 ministers and 50 assistant ministers, Kenya's largest ever.
 The cabinet was fifty percent Kibaki appointed ministers and fifty percent Raila appointed ministers, and was in reality a carefully balanced ethnic coalition.
 The arrangement, which also included Kalonzo Musyoka as vice president, was known as the "Grand Coalition Government".